ZwenDo/Restrikt/README.md

 ## Changelog

+### 0.2.0 - 2025-01-02

+**Features** :

+- Made the plugin compatible with Kotlin 2.1.0.

+**Bugfixes** :

+- Fixed the issue causing an incorrect name mangling of internal symbols.

 ### 0.1.2 - 2024-12-24

 **Bugfixes** :

-- Fixed issue where elements annotated with HideFromKotlin were also not accessible from Java Changed due to the generation of an `ACC_SYNTHETIC` flag ;
+- Fixed the issue where elements annotated with HideFromKotlin were also not accessible from Java Changed due to the generation of an `ACC_SYNTHETIC` flag ;
 - Changed the retention policy of the HideFromJava annotation to BINARY, to be consistent with other annotations.